 - Wheat germ is an excellent source of fiber and high in vitamins, minerals, fats, and proteins.

-- It improves heart health, lowers diabetes and cancer risk, boosts muscle function, slows aging, protects the skin from free radical damage, and alleviates menopausal symptoms.
+- It improves heart health, lowers diabetes and cancer risk, boosts muscle function, supports immunity, slows aging, protects the skin from free radical damage, and alleviates menopausal symptoms.

 - However, wheat germ can induce weight gain if consumed in excess.